vvscode/docs/docs/voice/voice-rest-api/voice-sip-trunking.md

 ### RTP

-Sinch scale our media resources on demand and we there for have no fix set of IP addresses where we send media from.
-Media always come from same port range though
+Sinch scales its media resources on demand and therefore has no fixed set of IP addresses where it sends media from.
+Media always comes from the same port range though.

 > RTP ports used: 10000 - 20000

 ### Codecs

-Sinch currently supports the following codecs
+Sinch currently supports the following codecs:

 > G.711u
 > G.711a